About the Department

 Service NL provides a wide range of services, including licensing and inspections related to public health, public safety, and environmental protection, and the provision of vital documents.
 It ensures the health and safety of employees in the workplace in Newfoundland and Labrador.
 It also safeguards consumer interests.
 The department was created with the aim of consolidating, to the extent possible, the licencing, permitting, inspecting, and regulating functions within government, and providing a single-window access point to the public for those services.
 The department derives the authority to carry out its functions from over 150 pieces of legislation and related regulations, standards, and codes of practice.

 The department is arranged into three branches: Service NL, Occupational Health and Safety, and Consumer and Commercial Affairs.
-Further, the Minister of Service NL is accountable for 13 public entities, and oversight the Public Utilities Board’s mandate with respect to auto insurance and the Petroleum Products Pricing Office.
+Further, the Minister of Service NL is accountable for 13 public entities, and oversight the Public Utilities Board’s mandate with respect to auto insurance and petroleum pricing.

 The mandate of Service NL is derived from the Executive Council Act, Section 4; more than 150 pieces of legislation and related regulations, standards, and codes of practice; Memoranda of Understanding with partner departments; and Government directives.